Maine Coon hypertrophic cardiomyopathy is a feline health issue prone to the Maine Coon cat breed.

-There are attempts to get rid of the mutated gene that causes Main Coon HCM by selecting which cats not to breed.
+There are attempts to get rid of the mutated gene that causes Maine Coon HCM by selecting which cats not to breed.
 However, since there are other unknown causes for this sickness, these procedures might not be very effective.

 What Is Maine Coon Hypertrophic Cardiomyopathy?

 In this illness, the heart wall thickens to the point where it creates complications in the heart functions.
 The amount of blood that the heart can pump will be severely reduced.

 When it is obstructive, the valve of the left ventricle cannot close properly and some of the blood returns to the heart.

-This illness is considered to be genetic, but the fact that the cat has this mutated gene does not mean that it will actually have HCM.
+This illness is considered to be genetic, but the fact that the cat has this mutated gene does not mean that it will have HCM.

-There can be several causes for this illness, like taurine deficiency in the cat’s diet.
+There can be several causes for this illness, like a taurine deficiency in the cat’s diet.
 Most of them are still unknown, but it is believed that it is mostly a genetic disease.

 Symptoms Of Maine Coon Hypertrophic Cardiomyopathy

 The symptoms of HCM vary a lot depending on the severity of the sickness.
-Cats with a mild disease will probably not show any symptoms at all.
+Cats with mild disease will probably not show any symptoms at all.

-- tiredness, dizziness, fainting, and loss of appetite
+- Tiredness, dizziness, fainting, and loss of appetite

-- shortness of breath
+- Shortness of breath

-- weak pulse and heart murmur
+- Weak pulse and heart murmur

-- loss of movement in legs
+- Loss of movement in legs

 Sometimes it can even start hiding in secluded areas, or even feel dizzy and faint occasionally due to blood clots in the brain.
-It will also show loss of appetite.
+It will also show a loss of appetite.

 It is hard to distinguish, but it makes a slight effort when breathing and sometimes it will even open its mouth or pant.

-A Maine Coon heart murmur sounds like a vibration or a whoosh and it is caused when the blood flow passes through a narrow or a leaking valve.
+A Maine Coon heart murmur sounds like a vibration or a whoosh and it is caused when the blood flow passes through a narrow or leaking valve.

-The temperature of the affected legs will decrease, the cat will feel a lot of pain, and some owners have reported a slightly bluish color in the foot pads.
+The temperature of the affected legs will decrease, the cat will feel a lot of pain, and some owners have reported a slightly bluish color in the footpads.